-The impact of globalization touches almost all companies and organizations in some way, and it is becoming increasingly important for business leaders to have hands-on experiences and knowledge of the way business gets done across borders and cultures.
+It is critical for business leaders to have hands-on experiences and knowledge of the way business gets done across borders and cultures.

 Vital to making the most of this experience—as well as your entire undergraduate study—is the advising you receive from one of our experienced faculty.
-Additionally, any International Business majors expand their knowledge and improve their skills in a second language through membership in a UST language club.
+Additionally, international business majors expand their knowledge and improve their skills in a second language through membership in a UST language club.